 The next level of basic, no-frills knitting machine also tends to be affordable enough for hobby-level knitters to consider investing in; if you search diligently, you can typically find an older used flatbed or punchcard knitting machine for somewhere around a few hundred dollars.
 These can work well for knitting larger projects like sweaters quickly.

 Then there are large, complex, industrial-quality knitting machines that are typically many thousands of dollars to buy and maintain; they’d be an investment to consider if you want to run your own knitting business.
 There are computerized sweater knitting machines; then there are huge circular knitting machines that can produce rolls of 60″ wide knitted fabrics suitable for use when mass-producing t-shirts, track suits, toys, baby rompers or other sewn products.
+I used to work for a textile converter in Los Angeles designing circular knitted fabrics such as these.

 The other accessories used for knitting vary greatly depending on which type of knitting you’re performing.
 Hand knitters also typically use supplies like scissors, stitch markers, cable knitting needles, stitch holders, crochet hooks and tapestry needles at various times.
 Loom knitters need those types of supplies plus their looms and loom tools.